Bohdan17-bit/Trading-Platform/README.md

 Your portfolio is a pie chart!

 <img src="https://github.com/Bogdan17-bit/Photos/blob/master/trade/diagram_piechart.gif" width="600">

-## How to develop the project further
-1. Give this project a star.
-2. Fork this repository.
-3. Keep improving the project.

 ## OpenSSL
 The OpenSSL library has been included to make and send API requests, various dlls have been added to the pro file: